WebRTC Audio, Video & Data Streaming

 Need More Details?

-The best way to understand how IceLink works in more detail is to download the trial version.
-The trial version contains source code for each platform supported by IceLink that when compiled, creates an audio/video conferencing system with a simple user interface.
+The best way to understand how IceLink works is to download the trial version, which contains source code examples for each platform supported by IceLink.
+When compiled and run, the examples launch a basic audio/video conferencing system using WebSync on our servers for signaling.

-Examining this source code will show you how an application makes use of IceLink, and will provide you with a template for how you can incorporate audio/video and data streaming into your own application.
+Browsing through the source code will demonstrate how an application makes use of IceLink, and will provide you with a template for how you can incorporate audio/video and data streaming into your own application.

 The WebRTC Solution